robseb/rsyocto/doc/guides/2_FPGA_HARDIP.md

       * The Suffix "`-lw`" selects the Lightweight HPS-to-FPGA (*LWHPS2FPGA*) bridge
       * "*30*" is the (*hex*) address offset of the *SysID* Soft-IP given by the *Intel Quartus Prime Platform Designer*
-      * The Suffix "`-b`" disables an detailed output
+      * The Suffix "`-b`" disables a detailed output
         * Useful for  *Python-*, *C++-* or *PHP-* application
            ```bash
            FPGA-readBridge -lw 30 -b
            ```
   2. **Turn off the FPGA LEDs with a single command**
       * The FPGA LEDs are connected via a Soft-IP "*PIO (Parallel IP)*" controller to the **Lightweight HPS-to-FPGA** bus
-      * For turning the LEDs off run following command
+      * For turning the LEDs off run the following command
           ```bash
           FPGA-writeBridge -lw 20 0
           ```